 - Which neighborhoods have the highest concentration of potential customers for a particular business?

-- Which communities have a high need for healthcare services?
+- Which communities have a high need for health-care services?

 Example use cases for Updated Demographics data include the following: